stark1tty/awesome-PhD/README.md

 ### Accessibility and Inclusion

-#### Guides
-- [EQUITY COMPASS](https://www.futurelearn.com/courses/equity-informal-stem-learning-using-the-equity-compass): A great free online course called "Equity in Informal STEM Learning: Using the Equity Compass" on how to be more inclusive.

-#### Global South
-- [CONFERENCE ORGANISING TIPS](https://arunraghavan.net/2023/08/to-conference-organisers-everywhere/): Tips for conference organisers for inclusivity for the Global South.

-#### Indigenous
-- [COLLABORATIVE INDIGENOUS RESEARCH DIGITAL GARDEN](): The Digital Garden is designed to bring together two fields of research: participatory research and Indigenous research.
-Website includes profiles of nearly 200 different Collaborative Indigenous Research projects.

-#### Learning Disabilities
-- [HOW TO UNF*CK YOUR LIFE WHEN YOU HAVE ADHD](https://docs.google.com/document/d/11-MQhgwwFIW5JGvQqmNtE1zDabNF_IBsPE-5_odw_I8/edit): A resource guide tailored to university students with ADHD.

-#### Refugees
-- [SCIENCE4REFUGEES](https://euraxess.ec.europa.eu/jobs/science4refugees): The Science4Refugees initiative and EURAXESS portal provide research refugee friendly internships, part-time and full-time jobs, access to a European Research Community, as well as a complete range of information and support services on working and living in Europe.

 #### Text to Speech
 - [FREE TTS](https://www.text-to-speech.online/): A free speech service feature that converts text to lifelike speech.